peteroupc/peteroupc.github.io/random.md

 A seemingly random number can be generated from arbitrary data using a _hash function_.

 A _hash function_ is a function that takes an arbitrary input of any size (such as a sequence of bytes or a sequence of characters) and returns an output with a fixed size.
 That output is also known as a _hash code_.
 (By definition, hash functions are deterministic.
-The definition includes a PRNG that takes the input as a seed and outputs a random number of fixed size<sup>[**(4)**](#Note4)</sup>.)
+The definition includes a PRNG that takes the input as a seed and outputs a random number of fixed size<sup>[**(5)**](#Note5)</sup>.)

 A hash code can be used as follows:
 - The hash code can serve as a seed for a PRNG, and the desired random numbers can be generated from that PRNG.
 (See my document on [**random number generation methods**](https://peteroupc.github.io/randomfunc.html) for techniques.)
 - If a number of random bits is needed, and the hash code has at least that many bits, then that many bits can instead be taken directly from the hash code.

-For such purposes, applications should choose hash functions designed such that&mdash;
-- every bit of the input affects every bit of the output without a clear preference for 0 or 1 (the so-called _avalanche property_), and
+For such purposes, applications should choose hash functions designed such that every bit of the input affects every bit of the output without a clear preference for 0 or 1 (the so-called _avalanche property_).
+Hash functions used in information security contexts should be designed such that finding an unknown second input that leads to the same output as that of a given input (the _one-way property_) and finding an unknown input that leads to a given output (_collision resistance_) are each cost-prohibitive, and should have other information security properties depending on the application.
-- if the hash function's use implicates information security, then&mdash;
-    - it is at least cost-prohibitive to find an unknown second input that leads to the same output as that of a given input (the _one-way property_), and
-    - it is at least cost-prohibitive to find an unknown input that leads to a given output (_collision resistance_).

 <a id=GPU_Programming_Environments></a>
 ## GPU Programming Environments